 - 1. Infection, local to the operative site

 - 2. Signs of local inflammation,

 - 3. Fever or leukocytosis,

-- 4. Morbid obesity,
+- Morbid obesity.

 - 5. Pregnancy,

-- 6. Mental illness.

-- 7. Any other condition which would preclude the potential benefit of spinal implant surgery, such as the presence of tumors or congenital abnormalities, fracture local to the operating site, elevation of segmentation rate unexplained by other diseases, elevation of white blood count (WBC), or a marked left shift in the WBC differential count.

-- 8. Suspected or documented allergy or intolerance to composite materials,

-- 9. Any case not needing a fusion,

-- 10. Any case not described in the indications, - 11.
-Any patient unwilling to cooperate with postoperative instructions.12.
-Patients with a known hereditary or acquired bone friability or calcification - problem should not be considered for this type of surgery. - 13.
-Spondylolisthesis unable to be reduced to Grade 1 - 14.
-Any case where the implant components selected for use would be too large or too small to achieve a successful result. - 15.
-Any case that requires the mixing of metals from two different components or systems. - 16.
-Any patient having inadequate tissue coverage over the operative site or inadequate bone stock or quality. - 17.
-Any patient in which implant utilization would interfere with anatomical structures or expected physiological performance. - 18.
-Prior fusion at the level to be treated.
+- Mental illness. - 7.
+Any other condition which would preclude the potential benefit of spinal implant surgery, such as the presence of tumors or congenital abnormalities, fracture local to the operating site, elevation of segmentation rate unexplained by other diseases, elevation of white blood count (WBC), or a marked left shift in the WBC differential count. - 8.
+Suspected or documented allergy or intolerance to composite materials, - 9.
+Any case not needing a fusion, - 10.
+Any case not described in the indications, - 11.
+Any patient unwilling to cooperate with postoperative instructions - 12.
+Patients with a known hereditary or acquired bone friability or calcification problem should not be considered for this type of surgery. - 13.
+Any case where the implant components selected for use would be too large or too small to achieve a successful result. - 14.
+Any case that requires the mixing of metals from two different components or systems - 15.
+Any patient having inadequate tissue coverage over the operative site or inadequate bone stock or quality. - 16.
+Any patient in which implant utilization would interfere with anatomical structures or expected physiological performance. - 17.
+Prior fusion at the level to be treated